 When you get to the top of the ornament, you can cut off the fabric around the ornament ‘hanger.’
 I used a black Sharpie oil based paint marker to color the top of my ornament but you could also use paint if you prefer.

-The back will probably look pretty messy with the glued edges.
-An easy way to fix that is to cut a circle of leftover plaid fabric and carefully glue it over all of the messy edges.
+To cover the glued edges on the back, cut a circle of leftover plaid fabric and carefully glue it over all of the messy edges.

 To decorate my pocket, I added the word joy.
 I painted some small wood letters red and then attached them to the front of the pocket.